whale2/ParkingBrake/README.md

 tries to slow down every part of the vehicle and reset their original position.
-However, parked vehicle is not permanently fixed by divine power - if you bump your heavy airport truck into parked plane, it will move under the impulse from the truck, so only small phantom speed usually under 0.1 m/s is eliminated.
+However, parked vehicle is not permanently fixed by divine power - if you bump your heavy airport truck into parked plane, it will move under the impulse from the truck, so only small phantom speed, usually under 0.1 m/s, is eliminated.

-Parking brake can be engaged on any wheel that has brakes and attached in mirror setup and when engaged, it also activates standard wheel brake, however, whole brake action group is not toggles (so, for instance, airbrakes are not activated) Parking brake should be enabled in editor to be available in flight mode.
+Parking brake can be engaged on any wheel that has brakes and attached in mirror setup and when engaged, it also activates standard wheel brake, however, whole brake action group is not toggled (so, for instance, airbrakes are not activated) Parking brake should be 'installed' (enabled) in editor to be available in flight mode.
-Activating parking brake on any wheel in turn activates all other brakes where parking brake is enabled.
+Activating parking brake on any wheel in turn activates all other brakes where parking brake is installed.

 (This is development version, expect tons of bugs)